Creating objects

 They inherit from either

-or another object class.Their
+BaseObjector another object class.Their

-class variables are set to a string describing the object.Their
+descriptionclass variables are set to a string describing the object.Their

-class variables are set to the value that should be the default whenever this type is used in a rule.
+default_valueclass variables are set to the value that should be the default whenever this type is used in a rule.
 Note that this variable is technically not required if the object will never be used in a rule.They provide a

-class method that accepts a raw Python object.
+normalize()class method that accepts a raw Python object.
 The method should first validate the raw object to check whether it is malformed.
 If the validation checks pass, then the method should return a normalized form of the object.
 Note that in this context, “normalized” means a primitive Python type or multiple primitive types combined with lists and/or dicts.The

 Angular components

-.
+Every object is accompanied by a component defined in extensions/objects/templates and imported in extensions/objects/object-components.module.ts.
 Each component provides the HTML and frontend code needed to create a form for the user to provide input in the form of the object.
 These components rely heavily on schema-based forms.
-For example, the int-editor
+For example, the int-editor component’s HTML is just this:

 <schema-based-editor [schema]="getSchema.bind(this)"